 All in the Family was a groundbreaking TV sitcom at its time.
 It's one of the first to openly tackle topics like racism, infidelity, gender rights, religion, and cancer in mainstream television.

-And it's thanks to the highly-opinionated Archie Bunker, his wife Edith, his daughter Gloria, and her husband Michael Stivic.
+And it's thanks to the Bunkers, which consists of the highly-opinionated Archie, his wife Edith, his daughter Gloria, and her husband Michael Stivic.

 Every episode mostly involves the sentiments of Archie about America at that time, his attempts to understand those sentiments, and his family appeasing him.